SEMINOLE COUNTY FIRE DEPARTMENT

 Classification: Firefighter/EMT & Firefighter/Paramedic

-Seminole County Fire Department is building an ongoing list for Firefighter/EMT and Firefighter/Paramedic for anticipated future positions.
-County applications will be accepted only during open job postings.Applicants are required to complete the FireTEAM test and pass the NTN CPAT within a year (365 days) prior to the closing date on any job posting.
+Seminole County Fire Department is currently conducting a hiring process for Firefighter/EMT & Firefighter/Paramedic.
+Job posting opens July 4, 2022 and closes August 15, 2022.
+County applications will be accepted only during open job posting and must be submitted online by visiting the Seminole County Human Resources website (linked below).
+After the closing date, the Department will email applicants regarding the next phase of the selection process.Applicants must complete the FireTEAM test and pass the NTN CPAT within a year (365 days) prior to the closing date on any job posting.

 Age: 18 Years of Age